DogeLovesHipster/DogeLovesHipster.github.io/README.md

 ### My conclusion

 I'm submitting my code without the backend fully connected, but leaving the code in as.
 It will contain all my attempted code and fixes, but it fully not working because I want to show the amount of time and effort I put in trying to make it to work.
 I also included a few comments in my code to explain where I think the problem may be.
 I think I'm already growing tired with the amount of time and effort I put in this project, so I think this is a good place to leave it.
 I learned a lot.
+Any guidence and explanations on how to fix the issue would be greatly appreciated!

 ![Comment Box Section with error at top](images/Screenshot1.png)
 ![Comment Box Section with web dev tools console with no error and mongosh open to show db open](images/Screenshot2.png)